 Enchilada sauce typically comes in the ‘red’ or ‘green’ variety.
 Today we’re going red.
 To make the base of the sauce you’re essentially making a roux, which will help thicken the sauce.
 However instead of using your regular butter, flour and milk, you’ll use oil, flour and stock.

 I.e. Tomato Paste.
 This will not only give you that gorgeous colour, but it also offers a nice base flavour for the sauce.
 One tip is to ensure you fry off the tomato puree.
 This will take the ‘bite’ out of it and ever-so-slightly sweeten it.
 So, once you stir the flour into the oil, stir in the tomato puree and fry before whisking in the stock.

 This gives the bulk of the flavour.
-Chilli powder tends to be quite mild, so you can use up to 4 tbsp.
-But absolutely make sure it’s regular mild chilli powder NOT cayenne pepper.
+You can easily work to your spice preference and just add in as much as you’d like.
+Just absolutely make sure it’s regular mild chilli powder NOT cayenne pepper.

 Process shots: heat oil (photo 1), stir in flour (photo 2), add tomato puree (photo 3), stir into paste (photo 4), gradually whisk in stock (photo 5), add seasoning (photo 6), simmer until able to coat the back of a spoon (photo 7).